nixinxin/excel_to_dict/README.md

-A small package to convert records in excel into dict.
+A small package to convert record in excel into dict.